culturing/poems/Poems/Mysteries.md

 but I will not be free.

-For there is yet truth in old books,\
+For there is still truth in old books,\
 and the walls will not fall for sly looks.

 Indeed, there is room at all tables.